yunnysunny/grunt-pages/README.md

 #### layout
 Type: `String`

-The [jade](https://github.com/visionmedia/jade) or [ejs](https://github.com/visionmedia/ejs) layout template used for each post.
+The [jade](https://github.com/visionmedia/jade) or [EJS](https://github.com/visionmedia/ejs) layout template used for each post.
 The post metadata will be stored in a `post` object to be rendered in the layout template.
-[Here](https://github.com/CabinJS/grunt-pages/blob/master/test/fixtures/integration/input/jade/layouts/post.jade) is an example post layout template.
+[Here](https://github.com/CabinJS/grunt-pages/blob/master/test/fixtures/integration/input/target2/layouts/post.jade) is an example post layout template.

-**Note: you can run grunt-pages with the `--debug` flag set to see all the data passed to templates for rendering**
+**Note: you can run grunt-pages with the `--debug` flag set to see all the data passed to templates for rendering**.

 #### url
 Type: `String`